hadefication/polyglot/README.md

 ```

 ### Config
 A configuration file is included too to customize the translation files that will be loaded to `__TRANSLATIONS__`.
-To publish the included config file, run `php artisan vendor:publish --provider=PolyglotServiceProvider --tag=config`.
+To publish the included config file, run `php artisan vendor:publish`.